-Meet the World’s Most Expensive Coin: The 1933 Saint-Gaudens Gold Double Eagle
+World’s Most Expensive Coin: The 1933 Saint-Gaudens Gold Double Eagle

 Despite never actually being in circulation, the 1933 Saint-Gaudens Gold Double Eagle coin is still the world’s most valuable coin.
-The last gold coin ever made for circulation in
+The last gold coin ever made for circulation in America, this coin has long been deemed the most beautiful coin ever designed.

 This coin was designed by Augustus Saint-Gaudens, the designer handpicked by Theodore Roosevelt.
 Saint-Gaudens created a spectacular high-relief gold coin that was meant to circulate for the denomination of $20.
 Originally valued at $20 at the time of its production, the coin was sold in a 2002 auction for a whopping $7.5 million American dollar.